MileHacker Logo

 • Bus assistance to Oslo is available but takes significantly longer than the train (approximately 8-TEN hours).
 It can be a more budget-friendly option.

-• Bus connections apply to various towns and villages throughout Trøndelag and more, giving alternatives for travel to nearby areas.
+• Bus connections apply to various communities and hamlets throughout Trøndelag and beyond, giving alternatives for regional travel.

 Driving in Trondheim